opinion

 Ecommerce follows the same curve.
 The weeks around Black Friday and Cyber Monday often drive 25% to 40% of Q4 online sales.
 Conversion rates peak as consumers shop with urgency.
 Brands that launch in late summer give themselves time to generate buzz, align operations and meet holiday cutoffs.

-To stay ahead, brands must finalize development and assets by the end of July or early August.
-Distributors often require marketing materials 60 to 90 days in advance to properly prepare for a launch.
-A strong Q4 launch is not about luck.
-It’s about timing, readiness and products that arrive with a purpose.
+To stay ahead, brands must finalize development and assets by the end of July or early August, as distributors often require marketing materials 60 to 90 days in advance to properly prepare for a launch.
+Therefore a strong Q4 launch is about timing, readiness and products that arrive with a purpose.

 Smart Moves in Product Development